This 2014 rodent study showed that fear extinction doesn’t depend on memory retrieval:

 Key to my understanding this finding came from a definition in another summary study by the authors, The learning of fear extinction, where they stated:

 “Extinction is the learned inhibition of retrieval of previously acquired responses.”

-These two studies and the Hippocampal mechanisms involved in the enhancement of fear extinction caused by exposure to novelty study should inform the researchers of studies such as If rodent training has beneficial epigenetic effects, how can the next step be human gene therapy? study of desirable alternative treatments rather than studying rodent training and proceeding directly to human gene therapy.
+These two studies and Hippocampal mechanisms involved in the enhancement of fear extinction caused by exposure to novelty should inform researchers of studies such as If rodent training has beneficial epigenetic effects, how can the next step be human gene therapy? of desirable alternative treatments, rather than proceeding from rodent training directly to human gene therapy.

 http://www.pnas.org/content/112/2/E230.full “Extinction learning, which consists of the inhibition of retrieval, can be learned without retrieval”